Movement Now: Political stances

 Thirty core principles were agreed upon by members.
 Besides these, candidates are not aligned ideologically with the group and are allowed to take independent stances on local issues.
 Election themes include Baltic Sea clean up and social security for entrepreneurs.

 The party defends generally liberal policies.
 In economics, it supports reducing the corporate tax and what they see as unnecessary regulations on businesses, and in social policy, the party defends legalizing the sale of alcohol in grocery stores.

 In international policy, although the party believes that the European Union has been beneficial for Finland in many respects, the Euro currency has not, and that the debt and migration crises, along with Brexit, has forced the EU to reconsider in which areas Brussels is needed and where it is not.
-The party opposes a European superstate.
+The party opposes a European State.

 It also supports achieving carbon neutrality by 2045, instead of the Marin government's target of 2035, believing the latter to be unrealistic.
 The party also supports nuclear power.

 The party believes in expanding private health care as a way of reducing queues in public health facilities.

 It also believes that Finland should adopt a national D visa entitling skilled migrants to work while at the same time keeping out migrants who would be a burden on society.
 The party also advocates reforming the asylum system and mandating that immigrants should be integrated so that they become part of Finnish society, and that employment plans should be drawn up for all immigrants over the age of 18.
 It also believes that all incoming immigrants should prove that they will be active members in Finnish society, and that those who provide false information or committed serious crimes such as terrorism should be deported.

 The main six principles of the party are: